udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 The main purpose of UDAP is to manage real-life assets with blockchain technologies, and to use these technologies to increase their liquidity and thus enhance its permanent durability.
 At the same time, one important goal of UDAP is to allow these real world assets in the form of crypto-assets to be easily transferred between owners.

 The first and foremost problem is the identity of the participants in the asset related transaction.
 For real-world asset transfers, it may not be good enough to know only the account numbers.
-Because the conversion of these assets may involve the requirements of the real identity, for example, a contractual relationship established by the two sides through the asset network, if trackability is important, then the identity of the parties have very clear requirements.
+Because the conversion of these assets may involve the requirements of the real identity, for example, a contractual relationship established by the two sides through the asset network, if traceability is important, then the identity of the parties have very clear requirements.
 The two parties to the contract need to know each other very clearly, that is, the individual that they want to make the transaction.
 Once the contract is in trouble during execution, there is always another way for the contract party to track and confirm the problem in the real world.
 Considering again that if third parties' law enforcement agencies are able to participate in this process, the identification of the identities of both parties to the contract is a prerequisite for their participation.

 Each application will determine how much they need to be aware of the identity of the user in the real world.
 In more stringent applications, they may need to be fully aware of the ID of the user of the application in the real world, his address, and his contact details.
 For example, a cryptocurrency exchange may require users to submit their own proof of identity in real life, such as ID cards, passport photos, and to verify their phone number and EMAIL address.
 Moreover, proof of their places of residence may be required and fully verified.
 In fact, this is the basic verification process that most of the major crypto exchanges are conducting.
 Other applications may not have such KYL requirements.
 Maybe they just need to know the registered user's EMAIL address, or maybe they are not interested in knowing any of these information.